ROTWILD Integrated Power Unit (IPU)

 BROSE motor unit forms a particularly suitable basis

 The pedelec electric motor developed by the German automotive supplier BROSE forms the basis for our IPU.
 In electrical engineering terms, it involves a “brushless internal rotor”, which is characterized by an extremely compact design combined with high efficiency.
 The power from the electric motor is transmitted in two stages in a ratio of 1:27.
+In the first stage, a planetary gear with a transmission ratio of 1:9 is connected before the motor while transmission in the second stage takes place in a ratio of 1:3 via a belt drive.
+This transmission ratio is necessary so that the electric motor (driven by the rider’s relatively low pedalling frequency) always rotates within its optimum speed window in order to guarantee a high efficiency.
 This means that the electric motor always rotates within its optimum window of revs, guaranteeing high efficiency.
 Another unique design feature of the Brose motor is the use of two freewheel mechanism in the interior.
 This is very important in the case of pedelecs with a legally prescribed cut-off speed at 25 km/h.
 With the aid of the second freewheel mechanism, the electric motor disengages entirely once the 25 km/h limit has been exceeded so that the rider can continue to accelerate the bike with muscle power and without any loss in forward drive.

 Schematic drawing of the IPU – housing shell

 Battery designed in collaboration with a German battery producer